ucsb-cs156/w24/info/software.md

    Where to get Pulse Secure:  <https://www.it.ucsb.edu/pulse-secure-campus-vpn/get-connected-vpn>

-3. Samba Access to your CSIL home directory
+3. Samba Access to your CSIL home directory (Optional)

    What it does: